alopatindev/qdevicemonitor/README.md

 This is free software, and you are welcome to redistribute it under certain conditions; read LICENSE for details.

-Copyright (C) 2014—2023  Alexander Lopatin <alopatindev ät gmail dot com>
+Copyright (C) 2014—∞  Alexander Lopatin <alopatindev ät codonaft dot com>